a1v0/a1v0.de/draft-articles/remote-instance-spoke-with-multiple-remote-instances.md

 There's one huge flaw, though: **it only supports one single remote instance.** This is an inconvenient fact, because there are many use-cases for wanting to sync with multiple instances.

 This article will explain how to enable multiple remote connections.

+> The Remote Instance Spoke supports exactly one remote instance out of the box.